Bikeman868/NPL/docs/SYNTAX.md

 ## Using
-Using statements start with the reserved word `using`, followed by at least one space, then the qualified identifier for a namespace, followed by a linebreak.
+Using statements start with the reserved word `using`, followed by at least one space, then the qualified identifier for a namespace, followed by a newline.
 You can not put multiple `using` statements on one line.

 These are valid `using` statements: